paulsym7/New-WimImage/README.md

 Imports latest OS cumulative update
 Creates task sequence
 Customizes bootstrap.ini
-Customizes customsettings.ini to install applications during the task sequence
+Customizes customsettings.ini to install OS features and applications during the task sequence

 Creates a Hyper-V virtual machine to capture the image on Uses MDT boot media to connect to MDT deployment share